e-PIMS property asset management for the UK government

 - Through the use of e-PIMS, in the past year the Government has saved £842 million by selling empty buildings and exiting expensive rentals.
 Since 2010, e-PIMS has supported the raising of £1.8 billion in capital receipts and reduced the size of the estate by nearly a quarter, exiting 2.4 million square meters of unneeded space – an area larger than the entire state of Monaco.
 All this has been achieved while cutting carbon emissions by 22%.

 - The utilisation of space by staff members fell to 10.4 square meters.
 This makes the UK government one of the most space-efficient major organisations in the world.
-A target of 8 square meters per person was set on 1 January 2016, and the Government is confident of meeting this target by the end of March 2018.

 - The independent National Audit Office has accredited the e-PIMS system with delivering more than £54 million in savings per annum at a cost of less than £2 million per annum.
 ROI is more than twenty times annual cost!